15 AUGUST 2021

 Compassion and solidarity

 Humanitarian assistance is an act of compassion and solidarity.
 Relief efforts must recognise survivors as dignified fellow human beings and adhere to evidence-based humanitarian standards.
-Protecting children and tackling gender-based violence in all its forms and improving the security for adolescent girls are critical.
+Protecting children, tackling gender-based violence in all its forms and improving the security for adolescent girls are critical.

 Compassion and collaboration are the twin engines to advance humanity in crisis settings.
 In a globalised world, everyone can make a difference by sharing messages of solidarity on social media, giving donations and campaigning for a focus on girls and children.